Bayswater Power Station

 Prior to September 2014 Bayswater Power Station was part of NSW Government power producer, Macquarie Generation.
-Macquarie Generation was acquired by AGL Energy in September 2014.
+Macquarie Generation was acquired by AGL Energy in September 2014 for $1,505 Million AUD.

 History

 The first generator was completed in 1985, and the remaining three generators progressively that same year and throughout 1986.

 Bayswater draws its cooling water from the Hunter River under water entitlements negotiated with the government of New South Wales.
-The Barnard River Scheme also allows Bayswater and Liddell to transfer water from the upper Manning River catchment into the Hunter River for their use.
-Much of the coal is supplied by overland conveyors from mines it shares with the nearby Liddell Power Station.
+The Barnard River Scheme also allows Bayswater and Liddell to transfer water from the upper Manning River catchment into the Hunter River for their use, however in recent year's this system has not be utilised.
+All coal is supplied via the Antiene Train Unloader situated on the west side of Lake Liddell and transported to Bayswater's stockpiles by a 5.5 km long overland conveyor.

 Coal consumption is around 8 Mt per annum and produces around 17000 GWh of electricity a year.
 This is enough power for 2 million average Australian homes and families.

 Greenhouse emissions

 Carbon Monitoring for Action estimates this power station emits 19.80 million tonnes of greenhouse gases each year as a result of burning coal.
 In 2010 the Australian Government announced the introduction of a Carbon Pollution Reduction Scheme to help combat climate change.
 It is expected to impact on emissions from power stations.
-The National Pollutant Inventory provides details of a range of pollutant emissions, including CO, estimated at 1800 tonne for the year ending 30 June 2011.
+The National Pollutant Inventory provides details of a range of pollutant emissions, including CO, estimated at 1800 tonne for the year ending 30 June 2024.

 In 2009, the power station was the subject of "the first ever legal action aimed at curbing greenhouse gas pollution from a coal-fired power station".
 Environmental activist Pete Gray went to the Land and Environment Court of New South Wales, asking it to find that the power station had been "wilfully or negligently disposing of waste [...] by emitting carbon dioxide into the atmosphere in a manner that has harmed or is likely to harm the environment in contravention of section 115(1) of the Protection of the Environment Operations Act 1997", and sought an injunction against the station.
 The case, Gray and Anor v Macquarie Generation, was ongoing at the time of Gray's death from cancer in April 2011.